SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 ```
 (output truncated for readability)

-You may wonder, why GXDCH Compliance Service is able to verify comnpliance of our service offering, as we pointed out, that proof and issuer of CSP's verifiable credentials are lost (see step 7).
-In fact, GXDCH Compliance Service evalutes proof of CSP's credentials, which can be tested by tampering proof.
+At this point you may start to wonder why the GXDCH Compliance Service is able to verify the compliance of our Service Offering, when the proof and issuer of the CSP's Verifiable Credentials are lost, as we pointed out at the end of step 7 (see also the[corresponding appendix section](#current-limitations-when-linking-between-gaia-x-credentials)).
+Upon further examination, the GXDCH Compliance Service does evaluate the proof of the CSP's credentials, which can be tested by tampering with the proof.
 You will receive a HTTP status code 409 (Conflict):

 ```json
 {